-Operational Service Check Procedure Turn on electric power to the dryer.
+Operational Service Check Procedure

-To start dryer:

-Display will read "Ready".

-Select a cycle using the keypad of the microprocessor controller (computer).

-The dryer will start, and the display will show cycle type and minutes remaining.
+After performing any service or maintenance function, an operational check should be performed to ensure that all components are performing properly.

-Make a complete operational check of all the operating controls to assure that the timing is correct, temperature selection switches are functioning, etc.

-Make a complete operational check of all safety-related circuits: door switch(es), hi-limit thermostat, sail switch, cycling thermostats, etc.

-For gas dryers a gas pressure test should be taken at the gave valve pressure tap of each dryer to assure that the water column pressure is correct and consistent.
+- Make a complete operational check of all the operating controls to assure that the timing is correct, temperature selection switches are functioning, etc. - Make a complete operational check of all safety related circuits, door switch(es), hi-limit thermostat, sail switch, cycling thermostats, etc. - On gas models, gas pressure test should be taken at the gas valve pressure tap of each dryer to assure that the water column pressure is correct and consistent.

-NOTE: Water column pressure requirements (measured at the pressure tap on the gas valve body):
+NOTE: Water column pressure requirements (measured at the gas valve pressure tap):

-Natural Gas \\\\\\\ 3.0 in WC (6.9 mb) L.P.
-Gas \\\\\\ 10.5 in WC (26.1 mb)
+Natural Gas 3.5 in WC (8.7 mb) L.P.
+Gas 10.5 in WC (26.1 mb)